Canadian Forces fire fighters

 Canadian Forces Fire and Emergency Services provide fire and emergency services to Canadian Forces land bases in Canada where local services are not available or sufficient.

 Some bases also require airport fire fighting capabilities, especially those in air bases.

 Personnel

 Military firefighters in the Canadian Forces are non-commissioned members, and are required to undergo basic training.
-After basic training they will go to the Canadian Forces Fire Academy in Borden.
-From there members will be posted to a military base.
+After basic training they go to the Canadian Forces Fire Academy at CFB Borden.
+From there, members are posted to a military base.

 The military firefighters are supplemented by civilian Department of National Defence firefighters on many bases.
 As of 2011, there were approximately 570 military firefighters and 500 civilians.
 Military firefighters were deployed as part of Canadian military operations in Afghanistan and the response to the 2010 Haiti earthquake.